 All the above facts raise lots of questions, and it is obvious that not everything stated above can be true.
 There are several theories, none of which is completely satisfactory:

 A: The old TOS Antares (1.), as it eventually appeared in TOS-R, is actually the prototype vessel for Starfleet's Antares class (3.).
 The design has probably been upgraded several times.
 It is similar as with the Miranda class, which is not much newer.
 All the various alien Antares-class ships (2.) are naturally completely different designs, also because Starfleet wouldn't share their technology, however old, with whoever requires a cargo ship, let alone with enemies like the Talarians.
-The individual USS Antares from DS9 (4.) is another class, essentially just a standard Miranda with some modifications of that name.
-Solution A would cover all evidence, provided that Starfleet does use other class designations than civilians do.
-Considering the different designs, "Antares class" would most likely denote a certain size of a civilian cargo ship anyway, rather than a certain type.
+The individual USS Antares from DS9 (4.) is a different ship, essentially just a standard Miranda with some modifications.
+Solution A takes into account all evidence, provided that Starfleet does use other class designations than civilians do.
+Considering the different designs, "Antares class" would most likely denote a certain size of a civilian cargo ship anyway, rather than a definite type.
 There might be a "Sirius class" and a "Betelgeuse class" too.
-Still, the connection between the old USS Antares and the new Starfleet Antares class in this theory seems unnecessary.
+Making up a connection between the old USS Antares and the new Starfleet Antares class in this theory is unnecessary.
 Chakotay's raider (5.) is a distinct design, as Pathways is not really canon.

 B: The old USS Antares (1.) is not the class ship of the Starfleet class of the 24th century (3.).
 It is no class ship at all.
 The new Antares class might have been named in honor of the destroyed ship though.
 Very likely the USS Antares NCC-9844 (4.) is the class ship.
 The alien Antares (3.) class might be anything else, probably a generic designation like in theory A. This solution is favored by those who don't trust in Okuda's possibly haphazard numbering and classifying of ships in the Encyclopedia.
 After all, there was no according hint concerning the USS Hermes.
 Chakotay's raider (5.) is a distinct design, as Pathways is not really canon.